Accelerate Your CSDM Implementation

 This Webinar explains what the Common Service Data Model (CSDM) is, why it is important to every ServiceNow user and how to implement the model in phases using the Data Content Manager application.

 In my previous blog, I discussed about learning to crawl according to the ServiceNow's Common Service Data Model white paper version 2, published in October 2019.
 Now it's time to stand up and walk.
 In the crawl phase, the model only focused on Business Applications...

-This blog talks briefly about learning to crawl with ServiceNow’s Common Service Data Model v2.
+This blog talks briefly about the CSDM Crawl phase in ServiceNow’s Common Service Data Model v2.

 ServiceNow published some updates to their recent Common Service Data Model whitepaper.
 In this article I’m showing some more detailed data models for the same.